UEFA calls for FIFA presidential election to be postponed

-WARSAW European soccer's governing body UEFA has called for Friday's FIFA presidential election to be postponed, secretary general Gianni Infantino told reporters on Wednesday.
+WARSAW European football's governing body UEFA has called for Friday's FIFA presidential election to be postponed, secretary general Gianni Infantino told reporters on Wednesday.

-"We strongly believe the FIFA Congress should be postponed with new FIFA presidential elections to be organized within the next six months," he told reporters at the Sheraton Hotel.
+"We strongly believe the FIFA Congress should be postponed with new FIFA presidential elections to be organised within the next six months," he told reporters at the Sheraton Hotel.

-The world's most popular sport was plunged into turmoil on Wednesday after U.S. and Swiss authorities announced separate inquiries into the activities of soccer's ruling body.
+The world's most popular sport was plunged into turmoil on Wednesday after U.S. and Swiss authorities announced separate inquiries into the activities of football's ruling body.

 Incumbent Sepp Blatter is standing for re-election to the FIFA presidency against Jordan's Prince Ali bin Al Hussein.

-Earlier on Wednesday, seven of the most powerful figures in global soccer faced extradition to the United States on corruption charges after their arrest in Switzerland.
+Earlier on Wednesday, seven of the most powerful figures in global football faced extradition to the United States on corruption charges after their arrest in Switzerland.

 The Swiss authorities also announced a criminal investigation into the awarding of the next two World Cups being hosted in Russia in 2018 and Qatar in 2022.

-U.S. authorities said nine soccer officials and five sports media and promotions executives faced corruption charges involving more than $150 million in bribes.
+U.S. authorities said nine football officials and five sports media and promotions executives faced corruption charges involving more than $150 million (£97.8 million) in bribes.

 Infantino, reading from a prepared statement, added: "UEFA shows this FIFA the red card.
 Today's events are a disaster for FIFA and tarnish the image of football as whole.
 UEFA is deeply shocked and saddened by them.